Focus That Pays: Guard 20 Hours Weekly and Hit $50K Months for $35K–$50K Operators

-I asked him to track for one week.
-Hour by hour.
-What he actually did versus what he planned to do.
+I asked him to track for one week, hour by hour, logging what he actually did versus what he planned to do.

 Here’s what we found: